 One gas chain that offers credit cards to help you save on gas is BP.
-BP offers two credit cards intended to help their loyal customers stay on budget at the pump.
+BP offers two credit cards to help their loyal customers stay on budget at the pump.
 Of course, whether you should add one of these fuel cards to your wallet ultimately depends on how often you’re filling up at your local BP station, as well as whether adding a new credit card to your wallet will benefit you.
 Here’s what you need to know about the BP Credit Card and BP Visa Credit Card.

 BP Credit Card vs. BP Visa Credit Card: What’s the Difference?

 BP Credit Card

 Cardholders earn 25 cents off a gallon for the first 90 days after the account is opened for every $100 spent.
 After the introductory offer expires, cardholders earn 10 cents off per gallon at BP locations for every $100 you spend.
-The card can only be used at BP stations, will not be accepted by other retailers.
+The card can only be used at BP stations and is not accepted anywhere else.